bfirner/roboarms/README.md

 `--prediction_distance` option in `dataprep.py`) or to move to the next goal.

 Training used the bee_analysis code like this:
-> python3 bee_analysis/VidActRecTrain.py --not_deterministic <something.tar> --outname <output path/name> --labels goal_mark goal_distance target_position --skip_metadata --convert_idx_to_classes 0  --loss_fun MSELoss
+> python3 bee_analysis/VidActRecTrain.py --not_deterministic <dataset.tar> --outname <name.pth> --labels goal_mark goal_distance target_position --skip_metadata --convert_idx_to_classes 0 --loss_fun MSELoss --modeltype alexnet --vector_inputs initial_mark current_position --epochs 25

+The `--labels` option specifies the DNN outputs.
+The `goal_mark` refers to the marks used during labelling and is the mark that the arm is moving towards.
+During inference this will be used to identify that the arm has reached one goal and has transitioned to the next one.
+The `goal_distance` is the distance from the gripper to the target and the `target_position` is the position to predict.
+That refers to either the position of the next mark or the position at `--prediction_distance` specified during dataprep, whichever is lesser.

+The `--vector_inputs` option specifies non-image DNN inputs. `initial_mark` is the mark that the arm is leaving from (and is necessary to control the robot's behavior) and `current_position` is the pose of the robot.

-TODO: The `goal_mark` should be treated as a classification target while the other two are regression, but current they will all be treated as regression.
+TODO: The `goal_mark` should be treated as a classification target while the other two are regression, but currently all outputs will be treated as regression.

+## Inference

+> python3 inference_arm  --crop_x_offset 200 --video_scale 0.5 --modeltype alexnet --model <name.pth> --goal_sequence 0 1 --vector_inputs initial_mark current_position --outputs goal_mark goal_distance target_position

-TODO: As described, this model will not function.
-It will also require the current state, as provided by the `initial_mark`.
-During inference, the controlling system will also need to track the current state and feed it back using the model's prediction of goals.
+TODO: During inference, the controlling system will also need to track the current state and feed it back using the model's prediction of goals.

-TODO: This training also treats everything like classification, so ignore the confusion matrix.
-It is meaningless for regression tasks.